highbyte/dotnet-6502/doc/SCRIPTING.md

 - **`emu.frameadvance()` yield** — for Lua 5.4 correctness, implement at KeraLua level using `threadState.YieldK(1, ctx, continuation)` rather than `RegisterFunction` + `Yield()`, since NLua's `RegisterFunction` wraps methods as `lua_CFunction` without continuation support.
 - **Hook cache** — cache `LuaFunction` references (from `lua.GetFunction(name)`) instead of MoonSharp `DynValue` references.
 - **Proxy classes** — `LuaCpuProxy`, `LuaMemProxy`, `LuaLogProxy` are MoonSharp-specific.
 A NLua adapter would provide equivalent proxy classes with NLua-compatible attribute conventions.
+- **File I/O** — `LuaFileProxy` has no MoonSharp dependency (it uses only `System.IO`) and can be reused as-is in a NLua adapter.
+The adapter would register its methods as individual NLua callbacks on a Lua table, exactly as the MoonSharp adapter does.

 ## Script lifecycle